 Tanjala Purnell PhD, MPH is an epidemiologist and health services researcher with over a decade of research experience related to identifying and addressing patient/family, healthcare system, and community factors influencing health and healthcare disparities for adults with cardiovascular disease risk factors, including hypertension, chronic kidney disease, and diabetes.
 She is an Assistant Professor of Cardiovascular Disease and Clinical Epidemiology at the Johns Hopkins Bloomberg School of Public Health.
 She holds joint faculty appointments in the Johns Hopkins Departments of Surgery, Health Policy and Management, and Health Behavior and Society.

-Dr. Purnell is a native of the Mississippi Delta and a proud alumna of Tougaloo College where she obtained her B.S. in Computer Science.
-She has received several national and international research honors and has published findings from her work in leading medical and public health journals, including JAMA, Health Affairs, Journal of the American Society of Nephrology, American Journal of Hypertension, American Journal of Transplantation, and Diabetes Care.
-Dr. Purnell is deeply committed to community service, teaching, and mentoring and is the recipient of multiple Teaching Excellence Awards from the Johns Hopkins Bloomberg School of Public Health.
+Nationally, Dr. Purnell serves as the Chair of the American Society of Transplant Surgeons (ASTS) Diversity, Equity, and Inclusion Committee, and she previously served as Region 2 Representative to the OPTN/UNOS Minority Affairs Committee.
+She is a native of the Mississippi Delta and an alumna of Tougaloo College where she obtained her B.S. in Computer Science.
+Purnell has received several national and international research honors and has published findings from her work in leading medical and public health journals, including JAMA, Health Affairs, Journal of the American Society of Nephrology, American Journal of Hypertension, American Journal of Transplantation, and Diabetes Care.
+She is deeply committed to community engagement, teaching, and mentoring, and she speaks often on the impact of COVID-19 and systemic racism on existing health and healthcare disparities in the United States.
+She is also the recipient of multiple Teaching Excellence Awards from the Johns Hopkins Bloomberg School of Public Health.

 Honors and Awards